 - Being too confident – As we have already mentioned, being too confident about the results you are going to achieve is not exactly your best friend now.
 Of course, there is nothing wrong in believing in yourself and your skills, however, the right approach to a DIY situation is to be realistic.

 - Underestimating the project – About the above said, make sure you are not underestimating the difficulty of the project.
 Wood floor fitting is not like changing a lightbulb, or batteries, although there are many guides online that will tell you that installation of a wooden floor is not that hard.

 - Not having skills/experience – To be honest, no one is born knowing all the things required for success.
 However, having at least a bit of skill, experience and understanding about the wooden floors are all about is definitely of crucial importance for the outcome.
-Previous experience shows that sometimes the results of a DIY project are such a failure that even professionals tackle them down hard and you finally end up spending a lot more money, time and energy this way than simply hiring professional assistance at first place.
+Previous experience shows that sometimes the results of a DIY project are such a failure that even professionals tackle them down hard and you finally end up spending a lot more money, time and energy this way than simply hiring professional assistance at the first place.